 This recipe doesn't stand up well to freezing.

-The biggest tip is to keep your puff pastry cool.
-Work quickly to assemble the pastries and be sure to chill them for 30 minutes before baking.
+Keep your puff pastry cool.
+Work quickly to assemble the pastries with minimal handling.
+Be sure to chill them for 30 minutes before baking.

 Frequently Asked Questions